kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 Consider implementing requirements below to provide the best experience for mobile users.

 ###Rendering
+Visual should be mobile-friendly in Focus mode – it should be optimized for the mobile screen size and looks good both in portrait and landscape orientations.

 Support small sizes of the visual.
-Visual should be mobile-friendly in Focus mode – it should be optimized for the mobile screen size and support both portrait and landscape orientations.
-Add new formatting options to change the size of visual elements (for example, of labels).
-Such improvement will allow users to customize visual for their dashboards on mobile devices.
+Add new formatting options so a user will be able to change the size of visual elements (for example, of labels).
+Such improvement will allow users to customize visual for their reports or dashboards on mobile devices.
+Note that the same settings will be applied to the visual in desktop browsers.
+If needed, you can override user formatting settings in order to adapt your visual to the small sizes of the visual.

 ### Failover
 Visual should show descriptive error if it cannot be rendered on mobile devices for some reasons.

 ### Interactions
-Consider adding mobile-specific event handlers, like dragging.
+Consider adding mobile-specific event handlers, like dragging and scrolling.

 ## Supported browsers and devices
-Visual should be rendered on all devices that support Power BI Apps - see details [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-power-bi-apps-for-mobile-devices/).
-Also test your visual in default browsers for Windows 10, iOS and Android devices.
+Visual should be rendered on all devices that support Power BI Apps.

+Test your visual against the followng devices to be sure that it provides the best experience to mobile users:
+-	iPhone devices
+  - iPhone 6
+  -	iPhone 6s
+-	iPad tablets
+  -	iPad 5
+  -	iPad 4
+-	Android devices
+  -	Samsung Galaxy S7 Edge
+  -	Samsung Galaxy S7
+  -	Samsung Galaxy S6
+  -	Google Nexus 6P
+  -	Samsung Galaxy S6 Edge
+-	Android tablets
+  -	Google Nexus 7
+  -	Samsung Galaxy Tab
+  -	Samsung Galaxy Tab A
+-	Windows devices
+  -	Surface Pro 3
+  -	Surface Pro 4